RITct/Intro-to-Machine-Learning-Workshop/tensorflow.md

 ## Training and Testing Sets
 <br>

 1. Our goal is to create a machine learning model that generalizes well to new data.
-Our test  set serves as a proxy for new data.

 2. We train the model using a Training set and the test set act as a proxy for new data!